DenOfEquity/PixArt-Sigma-for-webUI/README.md

 These upgrades didn't break anything for me.

 ---
 At your own risk.
-This is barely tested, and even then only on my computer.
+This is ~~barely~~ moderately tested, ~~and even then~~ but only on my computer.
 Models will be downloaded automatically, on demand (so if you never generate with the 256 model, it'll never be downloaded).
 The T5 text encoder is around 18Gb and the image models are about 2.3Gb each.
 I preferentially load a fp16 version of the T5 model.
 Fall back is to the full model which is converted to fp16 when used.
-Line to save it locally (in models/diffusers) is commented out.
-If you'd like to do as I do, uncomment the cast line and *text_encoder.save_pretrained* line (from line 99).
-This significantly improves the speed of the first processing step, from ~45 seconds to ~8 seconds.
+This conversion and saving is automatic.
+Once done, the full size float32 models could be deleted to reclaim some space.

+Note that Alpha and Sigma both use the same T5 text encoder model, my caching system means it should only be downloaded once.

 I can generate using all models, though the 2K model does hit shared memory a lot, so is significantly slower.